OnurOnal7/onur-projects/README.md

 This repository serves as a display for two programming projects that I worked on this past year.

 # ChefPort Backend
-ChefPort is an idea for a website that serves as a
+Chefport is a prototype website that myself and two other colleagues worked on this past semester.
+It is a web application in which users can create, save and share food recipes.

+Using Java with Spring framework, I created